t1gu1/astrovim-config/.github/README.md

 ## Features / What I added or change from AstroVim

 - dashboard ajusted to be and look really simple
-- neo-tree open to the right, so it don't move the code when open/close
+- ~~neo-tree open to the right, so it don't move the code when open/close~~
+- Use Oli.nvim file explorer (Edit file like a buffer & it's clean!)
 - nvChad Telescope theme ajusted to fit with the cappuccin colors
 - noice.nvim, to have the styled search and Commands Bar
 - The `Esc` in the terminal will get you in view mode!